 All fees quoted are for full-time courses and per academic year unless stated otherwise.

 |Rest of UK|

-Textbooks vary in price from around £40 to £100.
-The majority are provided free in the library or through MyPlace, our Virtual Learning Environment.
-We recommend that you allow £200 per academic year for books.
+Textbooks do vary in price from around £40 to £100.
+The majority are provided free in the library or via the Virtual Learning Environment platform.
+For budgeting purposes, we recommend allowing £200 per academic year for books.